Eye (cyclone): Stadium effect

 The stadium effect is a phenomenon observed in strong tropical cyclones.
 It is a fairly common event, where the clouds of the eyewall curve outward from the surface with height.
-This gives the eye an appearance resembling an open dome from the air, akin to a sports stadium.
+This gives the eye an appearance resembling a sports stadium from the air.
 An eye is always larger at the top of the storm, and smallest at the bottom of the storm because the rising air in the eyewall follows isolines of equal angular momentum, which also slope outward with height.